Sleep Study for Sleep Apnea Testing in Foley, AL

 You should not have too much trouble falling asleep, as the environment is similar to a cozy hotel room rather than a sterile hospital or lab.
 You are also free to bring reading material, your own pillow, or any other supplies required to make you as comfortable as possible.
 If you have serious concerns about not being able to fall asleep, consult your sleep study doctor beforehand.

 If you believe you have symptoms of obstructive sleep apnea, it is important to get evaluated by a physician who has extensive experience in diagnosing and treating this serious sleep disorder.
-To learn more about sleep apnea testing or to schedule your polysomnography, call our office at 251.943.1117 today or request a consultation at ENT Centers of Excellence in Foley or Daphne, AL by filling out the form on this page.
+To learn more about sleep apnea testing or to schedule your polysomnography, call our office at 251.943.1117 today or request a consultation at ENT Centers of Excellence in Foley, AL by filling out the form on this page.